trenkles/trenkles.github.io/content/_index.md

 ## Hello!

-I am a Labor Economist and [my research](https://trenkles.github.io/research/) focuses on how Labor Market Polices- and Institutions operate in a frictional labor market and how these affect worker outcomes and inequality.
+I am a Labor Economist and [my research](https://trenkles.github.io/research/) focuses on how Labor Market Policies- and Institutions operate in a frictional labor market and how these affect worker outcomes and inequality.
 I also work on how workers are affected by job-loss, and search for a new job during unemployment.

 I’m employed at the [Institute of Labor Economics (IZA)](https://www.iza.org/), and hold a part time position at the [Institute for Employment Research (IAB)](https://iab.de/en/startseite-english/).
 I’m a member of the CRC TR-224 between the Universities Bonn and Mannheim.